Vavinan/tp/docs/DeveloperGuide.md

 Upon invoking the `Add` command, users are presented with a selection prompt featuring the available categories.
-User input, typically in the form of a numerical identifier corresponding to a category within the enum class, facilitates the assignment of the appropriate enum object to the transaction's category attribute.
+User input, typically in the form of a numerical identifier corresponding to a category within the enum class, facilitates the assignment of the appropriate enum object to the transaction's category attribute.<br> <br>

 ### [Implemented] Process transaction